aannasw/aannasw.github.io/_posts/2021-03-01-reading-list-2020-update.markdown

 2020 was the year of dashed hopes for a large reading list.
 Even the 6-10 books I managed to get through were a struggle, but here are the ones I enjoyed the most:

 <h3>1.
 The Murmur of Bees by Sofia Segovia</h3>
 The lovingly read audiobook for The Murmur of Bees kept me company through trains in Portugal and was somehow poignantly fitting to the spareness and warmth of Portugal.
 The unexpected protagonist of the story is such a remarkable character that he stays with you well past the reading of the book.
-And, also unexpectedly, one of the more significant plot points leads the characters through the Spanish Flu in Mexico.
-I read this book earlier in 2020 before the events that followed, and I was reminded of it often as the COVID-19 pandemic unfolded across the globe.
+And, one of the more significant plot points leads the characters through the Spanish Flu in Mexico.
+I read this book earlier in 2020 before the events that followed, and was reminded of it often as the COVID-19 pandemic unfolded across the globe.
 <iframe type="text/html" width="250" height="418" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B07GNCQXXB&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_3JPSQZHXD2YF5QHMX7JT&hideBuy=true&hideShare=true" ></iframe>

 <h3>2.
 The Gene by Siddhartha Mukherjee</h3>